viochris/auto-daily-scheduler/README.md

 ## ⚠️ Current Limitations & Disclaimer
 Please be aware of the following limitations in the current version:
+1. **Authentication Setup:** Requires manual initial setup to generate the 'token.json' file via Google Cloud Console before the script can run autonomously.
-1. **Token Expiration:** The system relies on a local `token.json` file for Google OAuth2 authentication.
+2. **Token Expiration:** The system relies on a local `token.json` file for Google OAuth2 authentication.
 If the refresh token expires or is revoked, manual re-authentication is required.
-2. **Fixed Timezone:** The time boundary extraction is currently hardcoded to fetch events using the `+07:00` (WIB/Jakarta) timezone offset.
+3. **Fixed Timezone:** The time boundary extraction is currently hardcoded to fetch events using the `+07:00` (WIB/Jakarta) timezone offset.
-3. **Event Types:** This script only fetches Calendar Events.
+4. **Event Types:** This script only fetches Calendar Events.
 It does not retrieve Google Tasks or automated Contact Birthdays due to API architectural differences.

 ## 🛠️ Tech Stack
 * **Orchestrator:** Prefect (Workflow Management)